TV SERIES WRITING

 Create storylines and characters that hook audiences, keep them engaged, and have longevity.

-Learn first-hand from Jason Ganzel, a seasoned television showrunner with 25 years of experience, to start developing rich characters, immersive world-building, and captivating story arcs.
+Learn first-hand from Jason Ganzel, a seasoned television writer with 25 years of experience, to start developing rich characters, immersive world-building, and captivating story arcs.

 THIS COURSE IS FOR YOU, IF...